 - Log on to the Quick BI console.

-- Click hierarchy chart icon
+- Click the hierarchy icon and the corresponding information is displayed.

 - Click the Save icon to save the dashboard.